Find a spider by...

 In a small burrow in tree ferns

-The identity of the spider shown on this page, which was actually found on an island associated with Tasmania, is based on a matching image
+The identity of the spider shown on this page, which was actually found on an island just north-east of Tasmania, is based on a matching image

 presented by John Douglas on his Tasmanian Spiders website.
-On this basis the spider above
+In February 2019 the World Spider Catalog

-The most important characteristics of this species are the reasonably glossy black colour, the
+The most important characteristics of a Migas species are the reasonably glossy black colour, the short spinnerets

 Spider(s) with a very similar appearance: Some members of the Heteropodidae, Nemesiidae and Idiopidae.